matthew-pm/pmdt-practical/README.md

     - Name the repo: `pmdt-practical-<your-initials>`, e.g., `pmdt-practical-ma`
     - Set as Private
 2. Once you've created the new repo, add the user [**matthew-pm**](https://github.com/matthew-pm) as a collaborator.
 This will give me easy access to your project repo.
 I'll review by cloning your project repo.
-3. Clone the repot to your local machine
+3. Clone the repo to your local machine

 ![Creating a new repo from a template in GitHub](./docs/github-template-repo.png)